 There are conditions that have been found to coexist with Paget disease but are not due to Paget disease per se

 - Diffuse idiopathic skeletal hyperostosis

 - Hyperuricemia and gout

-Increased cardiac output, left ventricular hypertrophy occur due to increase in blood supply of the bone.
+Increased cardiac output, left ventricular hypertrophy to occur due to an increase in the blood supply of the bone.
 High-output congestive heart failure may occur in severe widespread disease.
 Calcific aortic stenosis and interventricular septum may also occur.

 Standard values for serum calcium, phosphorus, and parathyroid hormone levels, are usually normal in Paget disease.

 Raised levels of uric acid have been reported in patients with Paget disease.

 Lab diagnosis of Paget disease is based on assay of markers of bone resorption and formation.
 These markers also help in monitoring the treatment response.

 Upon successful treatment of Paget disease, the level of these bone markers is expected to decrease.

 Both total and bone-specific alkaline phosphatase levels are increased due to bone formation.
 Alkaline phosphatase reflects the disease activity.
 However, normal alkaline phosphatase level does not exclude the disorder because in monostotic disease or local disease, the total alkaline phosphatase level may be normal.
 In such cases, bone-specific alkaline phosphatase should be ordered.